WP Engine Site Migration Plugin

 - Need to add an environment?
 Learn how here.

-- Select the New migration plugin (Beta) tab
+- Select the Automated migration tab

 - This will take a moment to both install the plugin on the WP Engine site and generate the necessary connection details.